Eadweard Muybridge: 1872–1879: Stanford and horse gaits

 The Daily Alta California reported that Muybridge first exhibited magic lantern projected slides of the photographs at the San Francisco Art Association on 8 July 1878.
 Newspapers were not yet able to reproduce detailed photographs, so the images were widely printed as woodcut engravings.
 Scientific American was among the publications at the time that carried reports and engravings of Muybridge's groundbreaking images.
-Six different series were soon published as cabinet cards, entitled The Horse in Motion.
+Six different series were soon published as cabinet cards, titled The Horse in Motion.

-Many people were amazed at the previously unseen positions of the horse's legs and the fact that a running horse at regular intervals had all four hooves in the air.
-This did not take place when the horse's legs were extended to the front and back, as imagined by contemporary illustrators, but when its legs were collected beneath its body as it switched from "pulling" with the front legs to "pushing" with the back legs.
+Many people were amazed at the previously unseen positions of the horse's legs in action, particularly the fact that a running horse had all four hooves in the air at regular intervals.
+This did not take place when the horse's legs were extended to the front and back, as imagined by illustrators of the time, but when its legs were collected beneath its body as it switched from "pulling" with the front legs to "pushing" with the back legs.

 In 1879, Muybridge continued with additional studies using 24 cameras, and published a very limited edition portfolio of the results.

 Muybridge had images from his motion studies hand-copied in the form of silhouettes or line drawings onto a disc, to be viewed in the machine he had invented, which he called a "zoopraxiscope".
 Later, his more-detailed images were hand-coloured and marketed commercially.
 A device he developed was later regarded as an early movie projector, and the process was an intermediate stage toward motion pictures or cinematography.